-There is a $45 non-refundable enrollment fee for each term, Fall or Spring, for which you choose to enroll.
+There is a $45 non-refundable enrollment fee for each term, fall or spring, for which you choose to enroll.
 The enrollment fee is deducted from your bank account or charged to your debit or credit card as soon as you complete the enrollment process.
-If you are signing up for the Spring term well in advance of when it becomes active, however, your enrollment fee is not charged until 5 days before the plan becomes active in November.
+If you are signing up for the spring term well in advance of when it becomes active, however, your enrollment fee is not charged until 5 days before the plan becomes active in November.

 Payment Plan Rebalancing

-Since you can enroll in a Fall payment plan before the University has posted tuition, fees, housing, and dining charges to the student account, you may need to estimate your payment plan budget in the early months.
+Since you can enroll in a payment plan before the University has posted tuition, fees, housing, and dining charges to the student account for the given semester, you may need to estimate your payment plan budget in the early months.
 Later, once charges are posted to the student account, the payment plan will switch from the "budget" phase to the "actual" phase, and we will periodically rebalance your payment plan to match the student account balance.
 So whether you initially budgeted too much or too little, UVAPay will automatically correct your remaining installment amounts to avoid overpayment or underpayment.
 For example, if the charges on your student account decrease because you dropped some classes, the payment plan balance will also decrease during the monthly rebalancing process.
 Automatic rebalancing makes sure your student account balance will be paid in full by the end of the payment plan period.